 Russell’s own professional acquaintance with the Irish literary and art scene made him a keen observer of its foibles as he saw the ebb and flow of successes and failures amongst such friends as W.B.
 Yeats and James Joyce.

-The rarefied world of the Irish arts is soon overshadowed by Russell’s description of the ongoing turbulence of the Irish Civil War and the Great War in Europe.
+The rarefied world of the Irish arts is soon overshadowed by Russell’s description of the ongoing turbulence of the Irish War of Independence and the Great War in Europe.

 ‘We are living in very sensational times here’,

 ‘the war has made most people quite mad and irresponsible… We have a Republic in operation but suppressed, and about 400 prominent Republicans on the run from the police … every day we hear of raids of arms, attacks on police barracks, shootings, and imprisonments with or without cause shown.
 Occasionally a town is wrecked and persons of quiet minds like myself do not know what to turn to or what cause to ally oneself to.’

 Russell would go on to support the Free State Government during the Civil War, with a firm practical focus on the greater need to secure finance, employment, and security for the country and its citizens, as nurtured in his work with the cooperative movement.
 Alongside such a rich tapestry of social history, Russell’s letter also hints at the power of the press to shape or distort public opinion in times of turmoil, writing that

 ‘of course in our papers one only reads what is considered suitable or harmonious with our own ideas and we are probably as ignorant of the facts as if we had no news at all.
 Half news is probably more misleading than no news.’